bio-guoda/preston-scripts/README.md

 ```
 replacing the hdfs paths with your desired input and output paths.

 Note that your can run the spark-shell locally on your machine also and point the paths at a local file system using file:/// urls.

+Also note that similar approach can be taken using pyspark (python) and a spark-shell that runs the executors in the cluster.
+See [Apache Spark](https://spark.apache.org) documentation for more information.